GalMichaeli/046211-Stock-Price-Forecasting-with-xLSTM/README.md

 </a>

-To train and forecast a stock of your choice, say comapny *ExWhyZee* with ticker *XYZ*, run all cells in the notebook upto (exclusive) the section named "Forecasting Coca-Cola", then do the following.
+To train and forecast a stock of your choice, say comapny *ExWhyZee* with ticker *XYZ*, run all cells in the notebook down to (exclusive) the section named "Forecasting Coca-Cola", then do the following.

 Instantiate the model: